strimzi/strimzi-kafka-oauth/README.md

     oauth.jwks.endpoint.uri="https://server/keys" oauth.token.endpoint.uri="https://server/token";
 ```

-Here we additionally specified the `oauth.token.endpoint.uri` configuration key which is the only additional configuration option required for SASL_PLAIN.
+Here we specified the `oauth.token.endpoint.uri` configuration key which is the additional option for SASL_PLAIN, and is not used by SASL_OAUTHBEARER.
 The other options are the same as for SASL_OAUTHBEARER.

 Any Strimzi Kafka OAuth keys that begin with `oauth.` can be specified this way - scoped to the individual listener.

 A value of the scoped `sasl.jaas.config` always starts with the JAAS login module name, followed by `required`, and then followed by zero or more configuration parameters, separated by a whitespace, and ended with a semicolon - `;`